pinecone-io/contextual-webinar-rag/README.md

 **There may be some dependency issues concerning ffmpeg when running the notebook.
 Simply uninstall and reinstall ffmpeg-python using conda to resolve**

-### Using Sagemaker Notebooks
+### Using SageMaker Notebooks

-First, ensure you have the appropriate permissions to use Sagemaker, Bedrock, and Bedrock inside Sagemaker.
+First, ensure you have the appropriate permissions to use SageMaker, Bedrock, Claude models, and Bedrock inside SageMaker.

 Then, create a notebook instance with the following configurations: